Stand with Women

 For many women that means low pay, little or no paid time off to care for a newborn baby, sick child or elderly parent, costly childcare and no retirement benefits.

-- Too many elected officials are taking away access to the reproductive services women need to make their own decisions about health care and starting a family.
+- Too many elected officials are taking away access to the reproductive health services women need to make their own decisions about health care and starting a family.

 Our solution – We should make improving the incomes and lives of working families and the middle class our first priority.
 When women earn enough to care and support a family, their spending boosts the economy and builds thriving communities.